emacs-mirror/emacs/mps/manual/source/topic/scanning.rst

     .. warning::

-         Use of :c:func:`MPS_FIX_CALL` is best avoided, as it forces values out of registers.
-The gains in simplicity of the code need to be measured against the loss in performance.
+         Use of :c:func:`MPS_FIX_CALL` is best avoided, as it may force values out of registers (depending on compiler optimisations such as inlining).
+The gains in simplicity of the code ought to be measured against the loss in performance.

 .. index::